imjacobclark/jacob.uk.com/README.md

 Travis-CI is enabled for this project which builds a new Docker image on every successful build and pushes the artefact to the Dockerhub.

-The produced Docker image will then be baked onto a machine image through Packer and deployed onto a Digital Ocean droplet.
+The produced Docker image will then be baked into a machine image through Packer and deployed onto a Digital Ocean droplet.

 #### Building